Hydrocodone/Vicodin Addiction, Detox and Treatment

-These objectives are achieved with individual and group counseling, educational lectures, behavioral therapy, other specialized therapies, participation in the 12-step program, and ongoing peer support.
+The objectives of hydrocodone treatment are achieved with individual and group counseling, educational lectures, behavioral therapy, other specialized therapies, participation in the 12-step program, and ongoing peer support.

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

 When choosing a hydrocodone rehab program, it’s important to consider all types and what will best meet the needs of the individual in recovery.
 At an inpatient drug rehab center, clients are required to live onsite throughout the duration of their recovery program.
 During this time, a structured schedule must be maintained and contact with the outside world is limited.
 Family and friends are still allowed to visit, but all visits must be arranged in advance.

-If a client is enrolled in an outpatient drug rehab program, he or she will be required to attend a series of group sessions at a convenient and safe clinical location.
+If a client is enrolled in an outpatient hydrocodone rehab program, he or she will be required to attend a series of group sessions at a convenient and safe clinical location.
 These sessions will be facilitated by an addiction treatment professional and will cover everything from addiction education and relapse prevention, to life skills, problem-solving, and self-care.
 Clients will also work through the 12-step program as they advance through the rehab program.
-Outpatient rehab may be ideal for someone who is otherwise unable to commit to 90 days in an inpatient treatment center.
+Outpatient rehab may be ideal for someone who is otherwise unable to commit to 90 days in an inpatient hydrocodone treatment center.

-Drug and alcohol rehab costs will vary depending on the type of program and the duration.
+The cost of hydrocodone rehab will vary depending on the type of program and the duration.
 Clients have several different options when it comes to payment, including:

 - Health insurance benefits